 1. It can help you control blood sugar

 Controlling blood sugar is not just important for those with diabetes.
 High levels of blood sugar can lead to an increased risk of chronic diseases and even aging.

 One of the best uses of apple cider vinegar is to help you control blood sugar.
 This was proven in a study where 5-healthy participants who had eaten 50g of white bread drank apple cider vinegar.

-The reduced their blood sugar levels response by 31%.
-According to the results of the study, this can be achieved by just mixing apple cider vinegar into your salads dressing.
+They reduced their blood sugar levels response by 31%.
+According to the results of the study, this can be achieved by just mixing apple cider vinegar into your salad dressing.

 2. Fights and kills bacteria

 Before modern-day disinfectants and sanitizers, apple cider vinegar was used to clean and disinfect wounds.
 This is due to its main active component, acetic acid’s ability to fight and kill bacteria.

 The benefits of this anti-bacterial property don’t just stop there, apple cider vinegar can also be used as a food preservative.
 It has been shown to prevent the growth of bacteria such as E.coli.